NoushinN/CSPC-2018/README.md

 The CSPC has become Canada’s most comprehensive, multi-sectorial and multi-disciplinary annual science policy forum and attracted numerous politicians and hundreds of professionals from industry, academia, the non-profit sector, federal and provincial governments every year.
 The conference has traveled across Canada: Toronto (2009), Montreal (2010), Ottawa (2011), Calgary (2012), Toronto (2013), Halifax (2014), Ottawa (2015, 2016, 2017) and returns to Ottawa in 2018.

 # 2. CSPF Notes
+The [program at a glance](https://cspc2018.ca/program/) contains all the sessions and information on the speakers and panels.
+The twitter handle for the conference uses the hashtag #CSPC2018.

 Please find the summary of notes taken by Canadian Science Policy Fellows below:
 - [Dr. Shawn McGuirk's notes](https://github.com/NoushinN/CSPC-2018/blob/master/CSPC2018%20notes%20-%20Shawn%20McGuirk.pdf)
 - [Dr. Alana Westwood's notes](https://github.com/NoushinN/CSPC-2018/blob/master/CSPC%202018%20debrief%20-%20Alana%20Westwood.pdf)